 Campaigning for the Republicans in the 1896 presidential campaign, Powderly was rewarded by President William McKinley with appointment as Commissioner General of Immigration.
 Powderly’s efforts to reform conditions at Ellis Island prompted President Theodore Roosevelt to dismiss him in 1902, though he was reinstated in 1906 as a Special Immigration Inspector.
 Powderly next served as Chief of the Division of Information, U.S. Bureau of Immigration, 1907-1921, and as the U.S. Department of Labor’s Commissioner of Conciliation, 1921-1924.
 He was also author of Thirty Years a/Labor (1889) and his posthumous memoirs, The Path I Trod (1940).
 In 1999 was honored as an inductee into the U.S. Department of Labor’s Hall of Honor, joining figures such as rival Samuel Gompers and friend Mary Harris “Mother” Jones.

 Powderly’s papers, donated to Catholic University by his niece Mary Powderly in 1941, consist largely of his official correspondence as head of the Knights of Labor as well as material from his tenure as an official for both the Immigration and Labor departments, and reveal his mark on American labor and immigration history.
 Powderly’s photographs are especially compelling and form the basis of an online digital collection.
-In addition, they have been used in many other websites, exhibits, and print publications, including recent issues of the journals Pennsylvania History and Washington History.
-For information on related collections see the blog post ‘More Than You Imagine’ and the Labor Subject Guide.
+In addition, they have been used in many other websites, exhibits, blog posts, and print publications, including recent issues of the journals Pennsylvania History and Washington History.
+For information on related collections see the blog posts ‘More Than You Imagine’ and ‘Digital Rebirth – Labor Collections at CUA,’ as well as the Labor Subject Guide.